 - Click on Save.

-Fixed salaries are now transferred in the DATEV export with the corresponding DATEV Fixed Salary ID and DATEV Salary/Deduction No. and DATEV Salary Type ID.
+Fixed salaries are now transferred in the DATEV export with the corresponding DATEV fixed salary ID, or DATEV payment/deduction number and DATEV wage type number.

 Set up Fixed Salaries With Custom Mapping